A make-up artist' skincare routine

 Toning the skin

 I like to use a toner after cleansing the face, the Uncover Toner by Jetske Ultee for dry skin in particular.
 Its main purpose is to prep the skin to more effectively absorb the following products.
 This toner also helps reduce pigmentation marks on the skin, a toner is a great addition to your skincare.

 When my skin is very dry, I like to use Egyptian Magic.
 Texture wise one can compare this product with coconut oil – it’s very oily and helps reduce dry patches.
 As I have a

 combination skin (dry cheeks and oily T-Zone), I apply this on my cheeks and bring it down to my neck.
 I only put the tiny bit of leftover on my hands on the area of the T-Zone so that it will not become to oily.
 As most people have an oily T-zone, working your moisturizing products from the outside inwards can be a big game changer.
-I like to use Dermalogica UltraCalming Calm Water Gel on my T-zone, as I do want to moisturize this area but do not want it to be oily- a gel is perfect for that.
+When me skin is normal, I like to use Decubel moisturizer, I often put some Dermalogica UltraCalming Calm Booster drops in this moisturizer.
+This booster is amazing for my skin.

 Protecting the skin

 Next, during the winter, I use my Olaz Total Effects Moisturizer with SPF15 to protect my skin from sun damage.
 As I use exfoliants on my skin at night, I do not have any dead skin cells as a barrier.
 This makes it even more important for me to use SPF, even when it isn’t sunny outside.

 During summer, I like to use an spf30 for my face.
 I now use the Biodermal Son Fluid.
 This helps protect the skin very nicely, when applied a few times a day.

 A walk through my evening routine